deadlyeyes322/snake/README.md

 def resource_path(relative_path):
   pass
 ```
-- This function help us to upload needed files for game.
+  &nbsp; &nbsp; &nbsp; &nbsp; This function help us to upload needed files for game.

 - Random and time is Standart Python library, that we need to gane algohrithm